Boiler Service Technician Basics

 Boiler systems are large heating, cooling and ventilation systems usually found in large buildings, such as offices, warehouses and shopping facilities.
 A boiler service technician, also known as a boiler operator, keeps the boiler system operating properly by performing routine maintenance and repairs.
 These technicians work around hazardous machinery and often perform their tasks in uncomfortable positions or temperatures.
 Some boiler service technicians work during the night or on weekends and holidays.

 Boiler service technicians need manual dexterity and problem-solving skills.
 They must be able to monitor computer controls associated with boilers; monitor and maintain boilers and related equipment; lift at least 50 pounds; and climb, bend and stand for long periods of time.
-The U.S. Bureau of Labor Statistics reported that stationary engineers and boiler operators made an average annual salary of $60,480 as of May 2015.
+The U.S. Bureau of Labor Statistics reported that stationary engineers and boiler operators made an median annual salary of $60,440 as of May 2018.

 Let's explore the steps to become a boiler service technician.